Subjectivity and Psychosocial Research Group

 Subjectivity has been an important concept for academic research and for intervening in social and political life since the 1960s.

 This group addresses the interdisciplinary study of subjectivity across a broad range of topics and is active in developing ways of understanding, theorising and researching subjectivity.
 Alongside this, the development of psychosocial research, spanning as it does methods which owe much to psychoanalysis, discourse, phenomenology to the study of affect, brings exciting ways of thinking about research on subjectivity.

 - is the editorial base of the journal Subjectivity

 - is part of the Psychosocial Studies Network

 - has an active postgraduate group, which meets monthly

 - has a reading group, focussing currently on phenomenology

-- organises regularly seminars and conferences (for current events see the main page)
+- organises regularly seminars and conferences

 - organises the ESRC National centre for Research Methods Network for Methodological Innovation on Researching Affect and Affective Communication